The 12 Hallmarks of Aging in Dogs, Explained

 If the veterinarian agrees supportive care is reasonable, ask for sequencing: what to start first, what to track, and when to recheck.
 That structure keeps expectations realistic and makes outcomes easier to interpret.

-Is NAD, NADH, NADP & NADPH for Dogs the same for cats?
+Do NAD, NADH, NADP, and NADPH work the same way in cats?

 The core biochemistry exists across mammals, but the practical framing differs.
 Dogs—especially large breeds—often show earlier visible stamina and recovery shifts tied to workload and aging patterns.
 Cats may show different outward signs and have different common differentials for reduced activity.